 Not installing tracking software that gives them insight into key marketing metrics.

 How many visitors turn into leads, customers or email subscribers?
 What’s your most popular blog post?
 What’s your most popular referral source?
-Installing Google Analytics is a free and easy way to begin reporting on how a blog is contributing to the company’s marketing goals.
+Installing Google Analytics (and tracking goals) is a free and easy way to begin reporting on how a blog is contributing to the company’s marketing goals.

 Gregory Lee is the SEO Director of BKV, an Atlanta based marketing agency specializing in direct response marketing since 1981.
 Greg has over 10 years SEO experience and over 15 years marketing experience working with small businesses and well-known brands.